-- The rate of ILI presentations at sentinel GPs and emergency departments (EDs) increased in the past week. - Influenza notifications to the Department of Health in the past week remained in the higherrange of values usually reported at this time of year. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 cases increased by 2% in the past week to 3,267 cases.
+- All indicators of ILI activity decreased in the past week. - Influenza notifications to the Department of Health increased in the past week. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications increased to 531 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)